andrew/ultimate-awesome/README.md

 - [awesome-AML](https://github.com/wangjksjtu/awesome-AML) -  A curated list of awesome adversarial attack and defense papers.
 - [awesome-oss-maintainers-tools-list](https://github.com/WOSPM/awesome-oss-maintainers-tools-list) - The list of tools and resources that can be found useful by open source project maintainers.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
-- [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
 - [awesome-productivity-software](https://github.com/areknawo/awesome-productivity-software) - Community-curated list of awesome life-management & productivity software.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
+- [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
+With repository stars⭐ and forks🍴.
 - [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
 - [awesome-geotechnics](https://github.com/FrancescaBurali/awesome-geotechnics) - :building_construction: Awesome list of Geotechnical Resources.